tonikelope/coronapoker/README.md

 - **`slow`** — compatibility aggregate for all slow lanes; **`all`** runs fast plus every slow lane.
 The slow lanes take several minutes.

+Each slow profile explicitly enables the `slow` tag and clears the default exclusion, so a successful slow-lane run must report at least one executed test.
+A `BUILD SUCCESS` with `Tests run: 0` is an invalid QA result and should be treated as a profile/classpath problem.

 ### Running the tests

 The easiest way is the **opt-in QA reactor** (`tools/reactor/pom.xml`).
 It builds the game and runs the tests against it in one reactor, so you don't have to `install` the game jar first or keep a version in sync: